 Sue grew up in Milwaukee and spent her summers with her grandparents on Lake Nebagamon and camping along the Brule River.
 She worked at Camp Nebagamon in the office from 1982-1989 and then 2005-2006 and is proud to have had the unique opportunity of working with 3 administrations: Stein, Wallenstein and Hanson-Kaplan.
 Sue graduated from Saint Louis University with a B.A. in Psychology with an emphasis on Child Development/Autism.
 She currently lives in Memphis, TN and is a travel writer featuring wedding and honeymoon stories for Southern Bride magazine.
 Sue spends her volunteer time on fundraising committees for Make-A-Wish, Brooks Art Museum, Temple Israel, Planned Parenthood, and Facing History.
 She is married to fellow alumnus, Jon Scharff (past ADO of CN) and they have 3 daughters, Madeline, Julia (CN staff alumna), and Elana.
 Sue currently spends her summers once again in Lake Nebagamon in a wee cottage along Dairy Queen Road.
 Visitors are always welcome!

-Joe Shacter began work as Director of Public and Intermodal Transportation at IDOT in 2010.
-Joe’s division is in charge of passenger and freight rail programs, including the new high-speed route now under construction between Chicago and St. Louis; his group also manages state funding of mass transit operations and construction projects, most notably the recent reconstruction of the Dan Ryan Expressway branch of the Chicago Transit Authority Red Line.
-Before joining IDOT, Joe worked as an environmental advocate and consultant, focused mainly on clean transportation issues such as vehicle emissions policies and high-speed rail.
+Joe Shacter became senior manager of state corridors for Amtrak in 2015, and was previously Director of Public and Intermodal Transportation at the Illinois Department of Transportation (IDOT).
+Before joining IDOT in 2010, Joe worked as an environmental advocate and consultant, focused mainly on clean transportation issues such as vehicle emissions policies and high-speed rail.
 Joe worked in the museum industry between 1992-2004, serving as president of Chicago’s Peggy Notebaert Nature Museum for four years and the prior eight as director of exhibit projects at the Museum of Science and Industry.
 Before working at MSI, Joe worked for four years as a financial and operations analyst at United Airlines.
 Joe has master’s degrees in Journalism and Business Administration (with a concentration in transportation) from Northwestern University.
 Years as camper 1971-75; years on summer staff 1978-1981; years as assistant, then associate director 1982-1985.
 Loyal alum: forever!

 Bernard Stein, Advisor